ssm-lab/hirl-replication-package/README.md

 - `/data`

-  - `data-full.xlsx` - Data sheet of 30 participants
+  - `data-extracted.xlsx` - Data sheet of 30 participants

 - `/scripts` – Analysis scripts for the automated analysis of data
 - `/output` – Results of the analyses as used in the article